blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

   nodesets with diverse node types (e.g., VM + static, or VM + container).

-Each zuul-launcher process will execute a number of processing loops in series; first a global request processing loop, and then a processing loop for each provider.
-Each one will involve obtaining a ZooKeeper lock so that only one zuul-launcher process will perform each function at a time.

-Zuul-launcher will need to know about every connection in the system so that it may have a fuul copy of the configuration, but operators may wish to localize launchers to specific clouds.
+Zuul-launcher will need to know about every connection in the system so that it may have a full copy of the configuration, but operators may wish to localize launchers to specific clouds.
 To support this, zuul-launcher will take an optional command-line argument to indicate on which connections it should operate.

+Each zuul-launcher process will execute a number of processing loops in series; first a global request processing loop, and then a processing loop for each configured provider.

+Requests and nodes will be considered by a launcher based on a calculated score.
+For that we will use `Rendezvous/HRW (highest random weight) hashing
+<https://en.wikipedia.org/wiki/Rendezvous_hashing>`_ to build a priority list of
+candidate launchers.
+The launcher with the highest score will lock and process a request or node.

+The the hash will consist of the unique launcher indentifiers (e.g. the hostnames from the component registry) and the UUID of the request or node.
+The choosen hash function here needs to  be fast and doesn't have to be a cryptographic hash function (e.g MurmurHash).

+With this approach nodes/requests are essentially sharded between the available launchers, making explicit coordination mostly unnecessary.
+By that we can also avoid thundering herd effects and lock races that are observed in Nodepool today.

+The following edge cases need to be considered with this approach:

+* When a new launcher starts up it won't process any locked nodes/requests, even though it might have a higher score than existing launchers.

+* When a launcher is shut down the node/request is unlocked and the remaining launchers must decide based on the score who should continue with the node/request.

 Currently a node request as a whole may be declined by providers.
 We will make that more granular and store information about each node in